-DP World's Whistleblowing Policy, which supports the Group-wide Code of Ethics, is monitored by the Audit and Risk Committee.
-A copy of the Group's Code of Ethics is available on DP World's website, www.dpworld.com
+DP World's Whistleblowing Policy, which supports the Groupwide Code of Ethics, is monitored by the Audit and Risk Committee.
+Both policies are available on DP World's website, www.dpworld.com.
+DP World Whistleblowing Policy has been adapted for country law compliance and translated and made available in other languages where appropriate.